yairchu/yairchu.github.io/site/posts/c-plus-what.md

 ## What's next

-C++ is still strong in many industries (games, real-time audio), because no other popular language addresses their needs.
+C++ is currently the king in some industries (games, audio) because no other popular language addresses their needs.
 Sadly, I don't see this changing in the near future.

-Perhaps one day Rust, Pony, D, Zig, Jai, or something I haven't heard about will overtake C++'s throne.
+Perhaps one day Rust, Pony, D, Zig, Jai, or something that I haven't heard about will overtake C++'s throne.
 Let's hope, anything but this!

 * Image source: [Le Gregman Show](http://gregmanshow.blogspot.com/2016/12/bd-37-le-travail-des-lutins.html), translated by [Monjipour](https://www.reddit.com/r/ProgrammerHumor/comments/d2qfm9/hang_in_there_little_guy_stolen_translated_source/)